 Remove your top sheet of baking paper and pull the fabric from the bottom sheet.
 With your fingertips, hold your fabric for a minute or 2 until it dries.

 You can trim the edges with pinking shears if you like, to prevent fraying but I didn’t bother.
 I haven’t had a problem with fraying at all.
 I did trim some of the edges with regular scissors, just to tidy up some loose threads.

 And that’s it.
 You’ll find that some recipes suggest you add pine oil.
 Apparently, this is what makes the wraps sticky or clingy.
 I didn’t add this for a few reasons; firstly, I couldn’t be bothered buying it and secondly, I could imagine the stickiness feeling a bit yuck and collecting yucky things like crumbs and the like!
 I use a rubber band to secure the wraps and that works perfectly.

 The fab thing about these wraps, is they’re so easy to make AND use.
 Plus, beeswax is naturally anti-bacterial which is great news when you’re dealing with food storage.
+Another great idea to preserve the food are the vending machines, you can get a range of vending machines in Gold Coast, contact Royal Vending for your vending machine needs.
 They are supposed to last about 6 months at which point you can pop them under the iron again and renew them!